Skip to Content

 This dish was inspired by South Carolina catfish stew.
 I took it and flipped it quite a bit adding a bit more soul and a wee bit of funk.
 Instead of a tomato soup base and hearty diced potatoes I went with smoky ham and seafood stock backed with some Asian soul.

-Beats and Eats (music to pair with Catfish stew)
+Beats and Eats (music to pair with Catfish and Okra stew)

 • Charred Okra: Charring the okra adds a deep, smoky undertone and a slight bitterness that balances the sweetness of the tomatoes and seafood.
 It also brings a velvety texture that thickens the stew naturally without making it slimy.